jperezaracil/PyCROSL/README.md

 The hyperparameters will be the following:
 - Algorithm's hyperparameters:
-    - ReefSize: maximum number of solutions stored each generation
+    - popSize: maximum number of corals in the reef
-    - rho: percentage of the reef occupied at the start of the algorithm
+    - rho: percentage of initial ocupation of the reef
-    - Fb: proportion of solutions that will mutate with a substrate
+    - Fb: broadcast spawning proportion
-    - Fd: probability that a solution will be discarded in the depredation phase
+    - Fd: depredation proportion
-    - Pd: proportion of solutions chosen for the depredation phase
+    - Pd: depredation probability
-    - k: number of attempt for each solution to be included if it has a worse fitness in the larvae setting phase
+    - k: maximum attempts for larva setting
-    - K: number of allowed copies of each solution
+    - K: maximum amount of corals with duplicate solutions
+    - group_subs: evolve only within the same substrate or with the whole population
 - Dynamic variant hyperparameters:
     - dynamic: use or not the dynamic variant of the algotithm
     - method: value that is used to determine the probability of choosing each substrate